pomerium/documentation/content/docs/reference/autocert/readme.md

 Autocert will attempt `HTTP-01`and `TLS-ALPN-01` challenges.
 It does not support `DNS-01` challenges, required to generate wildcard certificates.

+Kubernetes users should not use autocert.
+See [cert-manager's guide](https://cert-manager.io/docs/tutorials/acme/pomerium-ingress/) instead.

 :::warning

 By using autocert, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf).
 There are [_strict_ usage limits](https://letsencrypt.org/docs/rate-limits/) per domain you should be aware of.
 Consider testing with `autocert_use_staging` first.